Grok Imagine 1.5 on PixVerse: Image-to-Video Guide

 Does Grok Imagine have video generation on PixVerse?

 Yes.
-Grok Imagine supports video generation on PixVerse through Text-to-Video, Image-to-Video, Reference, and Extend workflows.
+Grok Imagine 1.5 supports video generation on PixVerse through Image-to-Video.
+Earlier Grok Imagine or other PixVerse workflows may support Text-to-Video, Reference, and Extend where those modes are available.

 Does Grok Imagine support image editing on PixVerse?

-For this PixVerse workflow, treat images mainly as video inputs for Image-to-Video or Reference.
-If you need standalone image editing or advanced video editing, use the relevant PixVerse member tools or another model that supports that task.
+For Grok Imagine 1.5, treat images as required video inputs for Image-to-Video.
+If you need standalone image editing, reference-guided generation, modification, or advanced video editing, use the relevant PixVerse member tools or another model that supports that task.

 Is Grok Imagine the same as all PixVerse video tools?

-No. Grok Imagine is one model option inside PixVerse.
+No. Grok Imagine 1.5 is one Image-to-Video model option inside PixVerse.
 PixVerse also offers other models and tools for higher-resolution generation, editing, sound, lip sync, and production workflows.

 Grok Imagine on PixVerse FAQ